Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

     coordinate index in set 1 and texture coordinate index in set 2 respectively.

-Each primitive used in the MM2 models are triangles, it might be possible to use quads as well, but this is uncertain.
-The triangle primitives are defined like this:
+Each primitive used in the MM2 models are triangles, other AGE games support stp and str (strip and reversed strip)

   - tri <int> <int> <int>
     Where the ints are vertex indices of the three corners of the triangle.
-At the moment I can't recall if the front face is defined in a clockwise or counter clockwise order.
+  - stp <int> <list>
+    Where the first int is count, followed by a list of indices.
+  - str <int> <list>
+    Same as above, but opposite winding

 The way to discriminate which adjuncts and primitives belong to which material group, the order and count of the adjuncts and primitives of